 Who controls the Parish Council?

-You do!
-You elect its members every four years and you are entitled to go to the annual parish meeting and say what you think.
+Parishioners elect members every four years, and are entitled to go to the annual parish meeting.
 Members of the public are also welcome to sit in on the monthly council meetings, and participate when there is a public session.

 When do they meet?